 The first Zoning Ordinance amendment prepared in the zMOD Project, “Minor Modifications to Approved Zonings,” was adopted by the Board of Supervisors on November 21, 2017.
 This amendment added flexibility to the minor modification process in order to better respond to circumstances that change over time as follows:

-- First, it would expand the circumstances in which minor changes may be approved administratively.
+- First, it expands the circumstances in which minor changes may be approved administratively.

-- Secondly, for issues that warrant Board consideration but do not rise to the occasion of requiring a public hearing, the county executive could bring items to the board to approve as part of the board’s meeting agenda.
+- Second, for issues that warrant Board consideration but do not rise to the occasion of requiring a public hearing, the amendment provides a new tool by which the county executive can bring minor variations to proffers to the board for approval as part of the board’s meeting agenda.

-- Finally, the county would create a process whereby single issue changes, that cannot be approved administratively or as county executive items to the board, would be brought forward for public hearing with a tightly focused review and in an expedited timeframe.
+- Third, concurrent with this amendment, the county created an application process whereby single issue changes to approved zonings, that cannot be approved administratively or as county executive items to the board, may be brought forward for public hearing with a tightly focused review and in an expedited timeframe.

-The proposal strikes a balance between the need for additional flexibility to respond to changing circumstances while retaining the protections expected by the community.
+The amendment is also designed to provide a balance between the need for additional flexibility to respond to changing circumstances and maintaining the protections of zoning expected by the community.

-The proposal would expand the circumstances in which minor changes may be approved administratively based upon a substantial conformance determination by the zoning administrator in four circumstances:
+The amendment expands the circumstances in which minor changes may be approved administratively based upon a substantial conformance determination by the zoning administrator in five additional areas:

 - Exclude from the definition of gross floor area and the calculation of FAR any incidental increase in interior space created by the replacement of a façade material on an existing building.